lokeshs26gp/Robotics_Home_serviceRobot/README.md

 Path planning: the custom pick_objects node communicates with the ROS navigation stack.
 When a goal is sent, a SimpleActionClient uses Djikstra's Algorithm to find a path to the goal.
 The planner is subscribed to the map topic.

-In order to carry out the task of navigating to pickup and drop-off locations, the pick_objects node publishes the x, y coordinates of the robot to the "robot_pose_event" topic pick_objects publish the robot pose when successfull completion of tasks of reaching pickup and drop of location.
+In order to carry out the task of navigating to pickup and drop-off locations, the pick_objects node publishes the x, y coordinates of the robot to the "robot_pose_event" topic.

+pick_objects node publish the robot pose when successfull completion of tasks of reaching pickup and drop of location.

 The add_markers node subscribes to the "robot_pose_event" topic and either adds or deletes a marker, depending on the robot pose sent by the pick_objects node.

 Dependencies

 ROS: Install Robot Operating System (ROS) by following these instructions: http://wiki.ros.org/Installation

 Follow the instructions for a Desktop-Full Install.